-Users often want to re-find content they’ve found earlier.
-Many will bookmark or add pages to favorites, while some will go back through the browser history.
+Users often want to re-find content they've found earlier.
+Many will bookmark or add pages to favourites, while some will go back through the browser history.
 Users may also open several pages at once in a series of browser tabs.
 In each of these cases, users rely on the HTML <title> to clearly label the page content.
 Our job as web writers is to write something that makes sense — hours, days, weeks or even months later.

 The way we write and design web content can make or break the experience for people with disabilities.
 Web writers need to be aware of the Web Content Accessibility Guidelines 2.0, the standard all Australian sites must meet.

 19 of these guidelines are relevant to writers, and cover:

 - written content (reading level, abbreviations, unusual words)

 - structure and formatting (headings, lists, quotations, emphasis, tables)